 San Diegan Lisa Hexom says she got scammed with a sick dog, too.
 “I don't want to lose him,” she cries from the veterinary hospital.
 Max, her Cockapoo puppy, has been racking up a $3,000 hospital bill.
 Max became deathly ill just five days after she bought him for $600 from a Craigslist seller who she met in Carlsbad parking lot.

 Hexom later learned that the shot records given to her were fake and the seller has gone dark.

-says the U.S. Department of Agriculture is in charge of licensing breeders.
+The American Kennel Club says the U.S. Department of Agriculture is in charge of licensing breeders.
 The Kennel Club tells 10News it can help buyers find responsible breeders who are properly licensed and registered.